 The trouble with our minds is that we can only hold onto memory for so long until, despite our best efforts, the senses fade.
 And we’re left with what we can create in our own heads, mere romanticized reflections of the real thing until we can hold that person in our arms again.

 He shifts his weight and leans back on his palms.
 I follow his gaze to his dog, the beautifully brindled Pitbull racing alongside a Lab mix in an effort to show his dominance.
 An unconscious smile drifts across my boyfriend’s face and I can’t help but smile in response.
 He catches me, and I blush and turn away, watching the nearest wave crash against the shore.

-There are people yelling, dogs running at full speed after tennis balls, the splashing of waves, barking, and rumble of cars on the distant highway, and in all of this craziness I can’t help but wonder what we look like from above, from an airplane where a girl like me is flying across the country to see her long-distance boyfriend, pressing her nose to the window glass, watching the flurry of motion, and perhaps longing for her own place in the mess.
+There are people yelling, dogs running at full speed after tennis balls, the splashing of waves, barking, and rumble of cars on the distant highway, and in all of this craziness I can’t help but wonder what we look like from above, from an airplane where a girl, my age, is also flying across the country to see her long-distance boyfriend, pressing her nose to the window glass, watching the flurry of motion, and perhaps longing for her own place in the mess.

 My boyfriend’s son starts yelling and chasing after his dog, the sand kicking up around both of their feet.
 I watch them as they sprint past, watch all the people around me in various stages of life and happiness and suddenly realize that I am one in the mix of them.
 I am one of the specks barely visible from 30,000ft.